The best Windows keyboard shortcuts (PDF free download)

 • Alt + Space - Displays the title bar menu of the current window.
 You can also access this menu by right-clicking the title bar of the current window.
 The menu generally includes options to resize the window and other app-specific options.

-Keyboard shortcuts for the taskbar in Windows 10
+Keyboard shortcuts for the Windows taskbar

 The taskbar from Windows 10